 Sample size refers to how large the sample for your experiment is.
 The larger your sample size, the more confident you can be in the result of the experiment (assuming that it is a randomized sample).
 If you are running tests on a website, the more traffic your site receives, the sooner you will have a large enough data set to determine if there are statistically significant results.
 You will run into sampling errors if your sample size is too low.

-Beyond these two factors, a key thing to keep in mind is the importance of randomized sampling.
-If traffic to a website is split evenly between two pages but the sampling isn’t random, it can introduce errors due differences in behavior of the sampled population.
+Beyond these two factors, a key thing to remember is the importance of randomized sampling.
+If traffic to a website is split evenly between two pages, but the sampling isn’t random, it can introduce errors due to differences in behavior of the sampled population.

 For example, if 100 people visit a website and all the men are shown one version of a page and all the women are shown a different version, then a comparison between the two is not possible, even if the traffic is split 50-50, because the difference in demographics could introduce variations in the data.
 A truly random sample is needed to determine that the result of the experiment is statistically significant.